 Possible Fallout For the Protagonist if This Goal Is Not Met:

-- The object of one’s legacy fading away and being forgotten
+- The originator of the legacy fading away and being forgotten

 - Self-blame for allowing something important to fail

-- The passionate believer who sacrifices everything only to fail, ending up ruined in every possible way
+Clichés to Avoid: The passionate believer who sacrifices everything only to fail, ending up ruined in every possible way…

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.